moderntribe/square-one/docs/getting-started/03 build.md

 ### Gulp

 This system uses gulp to run tasks.
-Make sure you have installed `node_modules` at root or theme with `yarn install:theme` using the correct version of node for the project (check the .nvmrc file at root to determine that and check the [node guide](/docs/build/node.md) here for details).
+Make sure you have installed `node_modules` at root or theme with `yarn install:theme` using the correct version of node for the project (check the .nvmrc file at root to determine that).

 If you don't already have the [gulp-cli](https://www.npmjs.com/package/gulp-cli) installed globally on that node version do so.